TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/43 - John/John 11/John 11.25.md

 ---

-Jesus said unto her, I am the resurrection, and the life: he that believeth on me, though he die, yet shall he live;
+Jesus said to her, "I am the resurrection and the life.
+He who believes in me will still live, even if he dies.